rliebz/tusk/docs/spec.md

 [glob]: https://github.com/bmatcuk/doublestar?tab=readme-ov-file#patterns

+All specified sources must exist.
+For each individual glob entry, at least one file must match the pattern.

 If all target patterns exist and have newer timestamps than the newest source pattern, the task will be skipped.
 Otherwise, the task will execute as normal.